Functional Nutrition: Tips to Find a Great Health Coach

 Functional Nutrition

-A functional nutrition or functional medicine practitioner will work with you to investigate the underlying causes of your health issues, then help you design a multi-factorial approach to supporting the body in healing itself.
+A functional nutrition or functional medicine practitioner will work with you to investigate the underlying causes of your health issues, and then help you design a multi-factorial approach to supporting the body in healing itself.
 A typical coaching plan would likely consist of the following:

 1) Anti-Inflammatory Nutrition and Lifestyle Plan: